Doing lunges can offer positive effects but you may not like them. Find out what alternatives to lunges can do similar things.

 This is where VMO dips can help you strengthen the VMO muscle so that over time you can go to regular lunges and other great leg exercises that require knee folding.

 For the next exercise you likely need external weights, preferably a barbell.
-To do a deadlift take the following steps:
+Take the following steps to do a deadlift:

 - Stand up straight with your feet at more or less shoulder width.